USS Arkansas (BB-33): World War II

 Arkansas was anchored in Casco Bay, Maine, on 7 December 1941, when Japan attacked Pearl Harbor and brought the United States into the war.
 A week later, she steamed to Hvalfjordur, Iceland, and returned to Boston on 24 January 1942.
 She conducted training maneuvers in Casco Bay, to prepare her crew for convoy escort duties.
 On 6 March, she arrived at Norfolk, to begin overhaul.
 The secondary battery was reduced to six 5-inch/51 cal guns.
 Also, 36 40 mm Bofors anti-aircraft (AA) guns (in quadruple mounts) and 26 20 mm Oerlikon AA guns were added, the experience at Pearl Harbor having made the US Navy aware of the need for increased light AA armament.
 The 3-inch/50 caliber gun armament was also increased from 8 guns to 10.
 Work lasted until 2 July, after which time Arkansas conducted a shakedown cruise in Chesapeake Bay; she then proceeded to New York, arriving on 27 July.
 There, she became the flagship of Task Force 38 (TF 38), the escort for a convoy of twelve transports bound for Scotland.
 The convoy arrived in Greenock, on 17 August, and Arkansas returned to New York on 4 September.

 Arkansas again escorted a convoy to Scotland, returning to New York by 20 October.
 Thereafter, convoys were sent to North Africa, to support the invasion of North Africa.
 Arkansas covered her first such convoy, along with eight destroyers, on 3 November.
 She returned to New York on 11 December, where she went into dock for another overhaul.
 On 2 January 1943, Arkansas departed New York to conduct gunnery training in Chesapeake Bay.
 Back in New York by 30 January, the ship's crew prepared for a return to convoy escort duty.
 She escorted two convoys to Casablanca, between February and April, before returning to New York, for yet another period in drydock, which lasted until 26 May.
 Arkansas returned to duty as a training ship for midshipmen based at Norfolk.
 She resumed her convoy escort duties after four months, and on 8 October, she steamed to Bangor, Northern Ireland.
 She remained in Northern Ireland, through November, and departed on 1 December, bound for New York.
 After arriving on 12 December, Arkansas went into dock for more repairs, and then returned to Norfolk, on 27 December.
 The ship escorted another convoy bound for Ireland, on 19 January 1944, before returning to New York, on 13 February.
-Another round of gunnery drills followed on 28 March, after which Arkansas went to Boston for more drydock period.
+Another round of gunnery drills followed on 28 March, after which Arkansas went to Boston for more drydock time.